voxpupuli/plumbing/README.md

 The feature is documented in the [application](https://github.com/voxpupuli/vox-pupuli-tasks#sync-github-labels).

-## Syntax Validation

-We use <https://github.com/caarlos0/shell-ci-build> as a submodule in travis.
-This enables shellcheck and validates all \*,sh files.
-We probably should update it from time to time.

 ## Contribution

 We currently require all commits in this repo to be signed with gpg, so please